Henry-Schuetze/orthogonal_dictionary_learning/README.txt

   min_{U, A: U'U=I} ||X - UA||²_F + lambda*||A||_0

 The key function, orthogonal_dictionary_learning.m, handles the iteration of learning epochs.
-The dictionary update depends on the selected method and is realized by a function handle which is a field of the parameter struct passed to the function.
-This function handle is set by the function default_learning_params.m. orthogonal_dictionary_learning.m is designed to optionally perform additional computations such as to evaluate the cost function of the sparse coding model, to calculate the similarity of the current dictionary with a reference dictionary, to visualize the current dictionary, or to save the current dictionary as an image file (assuming that dictionary atoms can be represented as patches).
+How the dictionary is updated depends on the selected method, and is realized by the function handle "update()" which is a field of the parameter struct passed to the function.
+This function handle is set by the function default_learning_params.m.
+The function orthogonal_dictionary_learning.m is designed to optionally perform additional computations such as to evaluate the cost function of the sparse coding model, to calculate the similarity of the current dictionary with a reference dictionary, to visualize the current dictionary, or to save the current dictionary as an image file (assuming that dictionary atoms can be represented as patches).

 The supported set of methods